 A little searching can also help you verify information.
 I went on a date with someone who said he was going to be on one of the network television talent shows.
 Singing was his talent.
 After my date, I did a little digging and I couldn’t find a thing.
 No website, no YouTube channel, no Facebook page, no Instagram, etc. Anyone planning to be on a nationally televised program is going to have an online resume of some sort.
 They are going to be promoting themselves in some way.
 This guy flat out lied.

 Side note: He also wiped his face with his arm and not his napkin while we were eating.
 Gross.

 Any kind of stalking freaks people out.
 I get it.
 But, there is a HUGE difference between a couple of minutes of gathering bits of information vs. actual physical stalking.
 Cyberstalking has a lot more to do with verification and getting some insight.
 Physical stalking is time-consuming and requires a level of obsessive behavior.
 I don’t recommend doing that.

 More often than not the results of my cyber searching does not make it or break it.
 I grew up with G.I Joe: Knowing is half the battle.
 My goal is gaining comfort, peace of mind and familiarity.

-Also, I usually find out most everything I learned online directly from the guy anyway.
+Also, I eventually learn directly from the guy the same information found online.
 We’re not talking deep dark secrets here.
 And, if a guy finds out I did do a little searching, gets pissed off and call me a crazy B. Ok, then.
 Bye!
 No skin off my back.
 Again, I’m never going to apologize for looking out for myself.
 I’m either respected for it or I’m not.